linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Accounting- Class Notes.md

 + Dr Acc Rec 56
 + Cr Airline Grant 320
 + Cr.
-+ Why is the amount for "Non-cash Charges" an addition to net income in determining cash flow from operations?
++ Why is the amount for "Non-cash Charges" an addition to [[Operating Income vs. Net Income What's the Difference|Net Income]] in determining cash flow from operations?
 + Because it is non-cash
 + Why are increases in "Accounts Payable and Accrued expenses" an addition to Net income in determining cash flow from operations?
 + They are not cash.
 It is an expense for the period but not a cash expense.
 Therefore, you add it back because you only want to find the cash part of the period.
 Add anything that was a non-cash item.